himalayanelixir/arduino-pi-ceiling-sculpture/README.md

 1. Download the latest image from <https://github.com/nmcclain/raspberian-firstboot/releases>
 2. Use etcher to write to the SD card (<https://www.balena.io/etcher/>)
 3. Copy over ```raspberry-pi/image-setup/firstboot.sh``` and ```raspberry-pi/image-setup/wpa_supplicant.conf``` to boot partition of SD card.
 Remember to edit the `wpa_supplicant.conf` file with the details for your wifi network
 4. Put the SD card into Raspberry Pi and boot.
-This will take a while but but shouldn't take more than 30 mins.
-If it does something probably went wrong.
+This will take a while but shouldn't take more than 30 mins.
+If it does, something probably went wrong.

 It is important to note that ```firstboot.sh``` configures UFW (Uncomplicated Firewall) to block all outgoing and incoming network connections other than port 22 (SSH) from 192.168.1.0/24 (local network).
 This is done since we don't want the Raspberry Pi being accessed outside the local network or to pull updates which might break the applications.
 To connect to disable UFW run ```sudo ufw disable``` and enable using ```sudo ufw enable```.